-In your proposal, please consider what amount your organization is willing to contribute as a gift to the University of Washington Tacoma Milgard Center for Business Analytics if the project deliverable and experience meet your expectations at the end of the project in May 2021.
-These gifts are used to support future analytics projects, research & education in our community, and students' academic & professional development.
+In your proposal, please consider what amount your organization is willing to contribute to the University of Washington Tacoma Milgard Center for Business Analytics if the project deliverable and experience meet your expectations at the end of the project in May 2021.
+These funds are used to support future analytics projects, research & education in our community, and students' academic & professional development.

-Please note that gift contributions at the $15,000 level and above will be recognized with access to our graduating MSBA students and alumni that are seeking internships and full-time employment in the region.
-We will provide to the organization a resume packet and an invitation to meet our MSBA graduates and alumni in June 2021 during an in-person networking event at UW Tacoma.
+Please note that contributions at the $15,000 level and above will be recognized with access to our graduating MSBA students and alumni that are seeking internships and full-time employment in the region.
+With permissions of students, we will be able to provide to the organization a resume packet and an invitation to meet our MSBA graduates and alumni in June 2021 during an in-person networking event at UW Tacoma.

 For more information, please contact Michael Helser, Program Manager from Center for Business Analytics to express your preliminary interest regarding this opportunity firstname.lastname@example.org